phablo200/Beginning-with-test/README.md

 # beginningWithTests
 a sample repository for tests with PhpUnit

-for running the class execute.

-cd beginningWithTests/

-then next
+to start the project runs:

-composer update // composer install
+composer update

+then

 ./vendor/bin/phpunit